Pockylolo/EPIGRAPHS/README.md

-# EPITARBRE - 2022 #
+# EPIGRAPHS - 2022 #
 @Pockylolo
-//I hope that you will find the thing you were looking for but respect my work please :)//
+/*I hope that you will find the thing you were looking for but respect my work please :)*/

 EPIGRAPHS is a software for learning graphs data structures.